salimtirit/Discrete-Event-Simulation-Hackathlon-Simulator/README.md

 ## Conclusion:
 HackNPaper is a useful simulation project that can be used to optimize the resource allocation and queue management for hackathons.
 By determining the number of sticker and hoodie desks required for a given number of hackers, the simulation can help the organizers to ensure that the hackers have a good experience and can focus on coding rather than waiting in queues.
 This simulation project can be extended to model other events with a queuing system and can be a valuable tool for event organizers.

+## Contributing
+If you have any suggestions or find any issues with the code, please feel free to contribute to the project by opening a pull request or creating an issue.

+## Credits
+This is the second project of CMPE250 Data Structures and Algorithms class in Fall 2020.